MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 Cortana skills should be designed for voice first, so consider this code that supports spoken replies like
 - I'll be **Late**
 - **Snooze** for 10 minutes

-based on simple keyword search.
+based on simple keyword search (in bold).

 You will receive a JSON `value` attached to the response message with the `data` properties of the `Action.Submit` buttons, along with any `Input` fields with their `id` and `value` fields.
 Given this example, if the user clicks the _Snooze_ button, they'll see